Abraham Lincoln High School (Brooklyn)

 Abraham Lincoln High School is a public high school located at 2800 Ocean Parkway, Brooklyn, New York under the jurisdiction of the New York City Department of Education.
-The school was built in 1929, and since graduated four Nobel Prize laureates, as well as many doctors, scientists, engineers, politicians, musicians, artists, and other notable alums.
+The school was built in 1929, and since graduated four Nobel Prize laureates.
 The current principal is Ari A. Hoogenboom.

 It was built during the Great Depression, and to save money, one set of blueprints was used for Lincoln and other high schools in New York City, including Bayside High School, Samuel J. Tilden High School, John Adams High School, and Grover Cleveland High School.

 The school features five gymnasiums, an outdoor football and track and field, a swimming pool, a photography studio, an animal science lab, an office classroom and an auditorium.

 History

 The school was established in 1929 and named for former US president, Abraham Lincoln.
 From when the school opened its doors in September 1930 through the next 25 years, the school principal was Dr. Gabriel R. Mason.
 In 1983, Dr. Jack Pollock, the principal, reported that 8 of 10 graduates attended college and/or university.

 However, by 2010, C.J.
 Hughes of The New York Times reported that Lincoln High School had "struggled" with student academic achievement.
 In 2009, the school only had a 58% graduation rating.
 The SAT averages for the school were 411 in reading, 432 in mathematics, and 401 in writing.
 The New York State averages during that year were 480 in reading, 500 in mathematics, and 470 in writing.

+In 2014, Alan Bersin announced the Mildred and Arthur Bersin Scholarship, to be awarded to students from Gompers Preparatory Academy, Abraham Lincoln High School, and the Preuss School who are accepted into Harvard University.